-The largest island in the country and a getaway to the world-famous Blue Hole in Belize, Ambergris Caye (pronounced key) is a must-stop on your Belize itinerary.
+The largest island in the country and a getaway to the famous Great Blue Hole in Belize, Ambergris Caye (pronounced key) is a must-stop on your Belize itinerary.
 Besides being a fun destination with stunning wildlife and laid-back Caribbean vibes, Ambergris Caye has a unique identity and offers a great home base for tourists who want to spend at least a few days in this tropical paradise.

 If you need help planning your Belize itinerary, but don’t know where to begin, read my guide to some of the best places to visit in Belize.

-Ambergris Caye is a popular stop for many tourists who come to Belize.
-You can get here either by boat from Belize City or by a 20-minute flight from Belize City airport, which is a more pricy but quicker option.
-Tropic Air, a Belizean airline operates multiple flights per day from Belize City to San Pedro, the largest town on Ambergris Caye.
+You can get here by boat from Belize City or by a 15-minute flight from Belize City airport, which is a more pricy but quicker option.
+Tropic Air, a Belizean airline operates multiple flights per day from Belize City to San Pedro, the only town on Ambergris Caye.

 Things to do on Ambergris Caye

-Hol Chan Marine Reserve
+1. Snorkel at Hol Chan Marine Reserve

-At Hol Chan, you can see the stunning coral formations, and watch incredible wildlife such as stingrays, turtles, and even manatees.
-Visiting this reserve is possible only with a guided tour, and several companies in San Pedro offer tours of the Hol Chan Marine Reserve.
+At Hol Chan, you can see coral formations, and watch incredible wildlife such as stingrays, turtles, and all kinds of fish.
+Visiting Hol Chan Marine Reserve is possible only with a guided tour, and there are many companies in San Pedro who offer them.

-Shark Ray Alley
+2. Feed nurse sharks at Shark Ray Alley

 One of the major highlights of Hol Chan Marine Reserve is Shark Ray Alley, a spot within Hol Chan where you can snorkel alongside nurse sharks, the mellow and friendly creatures who are used to being fed by tour boats that come here regularly.
 Most tour operators include a stop of Hol Chan on their itinerary.